optimagic-dev/optimagic/docs/source/development/ep-03-alignment.md

 ## Additional aliases

-To make it even easier for SciPy users to switch to estimagic, we can provide additional aliases in `minimize` and `maximize` that let them used their SciPy code without changes or help to adjust it by showing good error messages.
+To make it even easier for SciPy users to switch to optimagic, we can provide additional aliases in `minimize` and `maximize` that let them used their SciPy code without changes or help to adjust it by showing good error messages.
 The following arguments are
 relevant: